jcarabantes/s0ur/README.md

   so you can identify **recently created users** that may be suspicious
 * **Retrieves members of high-privilege or interesting groups** (like `Backup Operators`, `DnsAdmins`, etc.) — useful for detecting **fake privileged users**
+* **Identifies users and groups with Fine-Grained Password Policies (FGPP)** applied (via the msDS-PSOApplied attribute) — these can signal specially configured accounts, which may be decoys or traps

 These can all be signals of decoy or trap accounts used in **Active Directory environments**.